 At the age of nineteen, St. Bede was ordained to the deaconate, extraordinary since the canonical age was twenty-five.
 By this time, he was already showing something of his ability as a teacher and was put in charge of the education of the oblate boys and the younger monks.
 By the time of his ordination to the priesthood in 703, he was already occupied with what was to be his main interest — the history of the con- version of his own people and the lives of the saints of the early English Church.

 St. Bede’s title to sanctity lay not in any extraordinary deeds but in a life hidden in the cloister and devoted totally to the search for truth and the knowledge of God, the source of all truth and all knowledge.
 This search was to him not an end in itself, but a means whereby he would approach more nearly to God and bring others to God with him.

 St. Bede was 62 years old when he died.
-The statue of St. Bede found in our church represents him in the prime of his life.
+The statue of St. Bede found in our parish center lobby represents him in the prime of his life.
 St. Bede’s right hand is raised in blessing — he was a priest.
 The scroll represents his literary activity.
 The glove represents his historical scholarship.